Indian Dal & Legume Recipes

 Most popular dal & legume recipes

-If you grew up in an Indian household, you probably had dal for at least one meal most days.
+If you grew up in an Indian household, you probably had dal at least once a day.
 I was not always happy about it.
 Every time I sat down for dinner, I would hope the meal would be something else.
 Pav bhaji, maybe.
 Or chicken.
-Looking at my crestfallen face, my mother would remind me firmly of the kids who did not have access to food, and I would grudgingly clean the plate.
+Looking at my crestfallen face, my mother would firmly remind me of the kids who did not have access to food, and I would grudgingly clean my plate.

 Fast-forward ten years.
 I am in a rented apartment in the US, looking at the few things in my pantry, wondering what to cook.
 I had pulses, I had spices, I had a pressure cooker.
 Tadka dal.
 An hour later, sitting with a bowl of dal and rice, I finally understood what my mother had known all along.